 I know what I can actually do is scroll down and as you can see here, I can choose the targeting of people who I want to reach and it’s quite, how can I say apart from overwhelming, but there’s a lot of targeting that you can do.

 You can target by demographics, you can target by geographics.
 And the best thing is you can also target people’s interests so people who are more likely to buy your products and services by the interest of things that they like on Facebook.
 And you can also set the duration of the ad campaign and the budget.
-So that’s really, really cool.
+That’s really, really cool.

 And you can definitely do this from a Facebook page, but you can’t do it from a Facebook personal profile.
 You just can’t do it.

 I remember many years ago, I think back in 2012 yeah, it was 2012 Facebook tested out allowing personal profiles to run ads and they got rid of that pretty quickly.
-So I don’t know why, but I remember testing that feature outgoing, “Hey, this is not bad.” then they pulled it and only Facebook pages can run Facebook ads.
+I don’t know why, but I remember testing that feature outgoing, “Hey, this is not bad.” then they pulled it and only Facebook pages can run Facebook ads.

 But this is probably a feature that I feel that people are a bit afraid to use.
 And I get it.
 It, it can be quite overwhelming getting started with Facebook ads.
 There’s a lot to learn, but it’s definitely available to you as a business owner to grow your business, to get more reach and to get your content and your business in front of more people.